-Acquisition: Brunswick House Date of 26/07/18
+Acquisition: Brunswick House Date of Acquisition: 26/07/18

-Acquisition:

 2021.
-Should this contract not be renewed •

-an alternative manage would be procured

-to continue running Br unswick House as
+Should this contract not be renewed an alternative manager would be procured to continue running Brunswick House as student accommodation.

-student accommodation n.

 If funded by N/A Explanation of why N/A

 borrowing, why was the Statutory

 this required?
-Guidance on local
+Guidance on local Authority

-Authority

-Investments and the Prudential Code have
+Investments and the

+Prudential Code have

 not been adhered to

 Cost Funded by Total Interest Costs Annual Income Annual Costs Annual Net Return

-Cost Borrowing Total interest costs Ailliuai ilicollie Ailliudi Costs Ailliuai Net Netuill
+Borrowing (0.)

 (£m) (£m) (£m) (£m) (£m) (£m)

-39.5 - - 2.4 0.5 1.9
+39.5 - - 2.4 initially 0.5 initially 1.9 initially

-initially initially initially

 Payback Period Net Income Yield Return on Total Return over 25 Internal Rate of Net Present Value

 Investment Years Return

 (Yrs) (%) (%) (£m) (%) (£m)

 16.4 4.8 69.6 66.9 4.4 8.3

 increasing to 6.1

-Additional Current Value Gain (+) / Loss (-) Revenue implications of reported loss / Mitiga ting action
+Current Value Gain (+) / Loss (-) Revenue implications of of reported loss / Mitiga ting action

+Additional

 Investment

-(£m) (£m) (£m)
+Investment (£m) (£m) (£m) and the former that the in the first

-The Council is looking 32.8 -6.7 · s partly from the tempor •
+Investment (£m) -6.7 • s partly from the tempor the immediate area, plu

-to establish a sinking competition opening in the immediate area, plu us the impact of Covid-

-Acquisition: Brunswick House Date of 26/07/18 Acquisition: fund with at least 1% of net income in order to maintain 19 (albeit this is also expected to be relatively short-term).
-As such, occupancy was slightly below 100% for the 2019-20 academic year and fell further in the latter part of 2019-20 as students returned and improve the property and compete with new entrants to the student accommodation home, reducing the Council's return.
-However, occupancy for the new academic year currently stands at over 70% and is expected to continue to rise. market in Cambridge.
+Acquisition: Brunswick House Date of 26/07/18 Acquisition: fund with at least 1% of net income in order to maintain and improve the property and compete with new occupancy was slightly and fell further in the la home, reducing the Co spected to be relatively short-term).
+As such, below 100% for the 2019-20 academic year atter part of 2019-20 as students returned uncil's return.
+However, occupancy for the rently stands at over 70% and is expected to entrants to the student accommodation market in Cambridge.